Second Lifers: A Look at Virtual Concerts

 Still separated by the barriers of email, Vega quickly answers a question about the psychological impact of performing a virtual concert.
-“There were psychological issues that arose that I was not expecting – my interviewer was in a wheelchair in reality and when there was a technical glitch that had his avatar standing up it seemed to make him very uncomfortable.
+“There were psychological issues that arose that I was not expecting.
+The real life interviewer during the SL performance is in a wheelchair but when there was a technical glitch, his avatar was standing up it seemed to make him very uncomfortable.
 Otherwise it’s like watching cartoons, a bit.”

 When asked to describe the energy of a virtual audience, she types, “Real audiences are easier to read – maybe they are tired because they have been working all week or they are excited.
 You feel them and feel their energy.
 Not that the virtual audience didn’t have energy — they did.
 But it’s different if you are lying on the floor of your bedroom, than if you’re a fan that’s been standing in line and now you are inside the theater.
 Nobody [in the Second Life concert] looked real, even the people I knew.
 I was the only one that looked anything like their real self.
 And in real life, you might be surprised at the demographic at an SV show – it changes all the time.”

 Having watched the YouTube video of the performance, I commented on the particularly bizarre avatars that were watching her show.
 I wrote, “There some metal-heads and some goth chicks as well as demon-looking types.
 All things considered, would you say that it was successful?”